takanory/slides/20220429pyconus/index.rst

   :channels:history: View messages in **public channels** :chat:write: Post message

 ..
-For exmaple, current bot events is message.channel, bot scopes are channels:history and chat:write only.
+For example, the current bot event is message.channel, bot scopes are channels:history and chat:write only.

 .. revealjs-break::